typedb/typedb-docs/_07-examples/02-schema.md

   is-customer sub attribute datatype boolean;
 ```

-Note that we don't need to define any id attribute.
+Note that we don't need to define an id attribute.
 Grakn takes care of that for us.
 Save the schema.gql file.
 In a few minutes, we'll have it loaded into a brand new Grakn keyspace.

 ## Load and test the schema